-The government-run Queen Elizabeth Hospital (QEH) has 600 beds and offers emergency services as well as provides the Caribbean region with specialized clinical services in surgery, pediatrics and obstetrics, radiology, and psychiatry, to name a few.
+The government-run Queen Elizabeth Hospital (QEH) has 600 beds, offers emergency services, and provides the Caribbean region with specialized clinical services in surgery, pediatrics, obstetrics, radiology, and psychiatry, to name a few.

-Located in the island’s capital of Bridgetown, the QEH doubles as an accredited teaching hospital, affiliated with the University of the West Indies (UWI), offering pre-clinical training and internships for medical graduates, both local and international.
+Located in the island’s capital of Bridgetown, the QEH is an accredited teaching hospital affiliated with the University of the West Indies (UWI), offering pre-clinical training and internships for medical graduates, both local and international.

-You can read all about what the QEH has to offer (as well as loads more healthcare information) on our Hospitals and Clinics page or contact the main QEH switchboard at (246) 436-6450.
+You can read all about what the QEH offers (as well as loads more healthcare information) on our Hospitals and Clinics page or contact the main QEH switchboard at (246) 436-6450.

 The second-largest healthcare facility is the much smaller and privately-run Bayview Hospital, located just on the outskirts of Bridgetown.

-Bayview also offers numerous specialty services in some fields, but just on a much smaller scale.
-Some of the services include (but are not limited to) ENT Surgery, Neurology, Cosmetic and Reconstructive Surgery, Obstetrics and Gynaecology, and even spiritual services.
+Bayview also offers numerous specialty services in some fields but on a much smaller scale.
+Some services include (but are not limited to) ENT Surgery, Neurology, Cosmetic and Reconstructive Surgery, Obstetrics and Gynaecology, and even spiritual services.

-Bayview offers both private and shared room accommodation and prides themselves on personalized care and a ‘home away from home‘ atmosphere.
+Bayview offers private and shared room accommodation and prides itself on personalized care and a ‘home away from home’ atmosphere.